JimDesu/basis-lang/README.md

 Retry looping
 ```
-...
 doSomething: ...
 | RetryableFailure f] ^         ; Note the indent level for ^ is taken from the start of the line it's on.
 Usually
-                                 ; this is the same thing, but not necessarily.
+                                ; this is the same thing as the position of the ^, but not necessarily so.
 | write: "something went wrong"

 ```
 ### Data Types
 ##### Compile time constants